Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-05-14-XOR-encryption-demo.markdown

 <h5>By Karlheinz Niebuhr, follow me on <a href="https://twitter.com/NiebuhrKarl">twitter</a>, and <a href="https://github.com/Karlheinzniebuhr">github</a></h5>

-During the Stanford [Crypto-course](https://www.coursera.org/course/crypto) I made a demo in order to better understand the concept of XOR in encryption.
+During the Stanford [Crypto-course](https://www.coursera.org/course/crypto) I made a demo about OTP encryption using the boolean "exclusive or" (XOR) function in order to better understand the concept behind it.

 [What is XOR?](http://en.wikipedia.org/wiki/Exclusive_or)